Home

 What are selling cycles and why are they important to business?

 No two companies work the same way, which means no two selling cycles are the same.
 That said, there are commonalities, and most selling cycles adhere to a broad sequence of steps.
-The key ones are summarized here;
+The major ones used by most companies are:

 The first stage in nearly all selling cycles is finding buyers in the ‘now’ and also building future customer pipelines.
 This stage typically comprises top-and-middle-of-funnel (TOFU and MOFU) activities that aim to educate, differentiate, help, persuade and personalize.